Last updated on July 7th, 2026

 Blackbird Coffee Corner: Specialty coffee shop near La Sagrada Familia

-As if I needed any other reason to love this place, the service is warm and friendly, and they have one of the best banana breads I ever had.
+As if I needed any other reason to love this place, the service is warm and friendly, and they have one of the best banana breads I’ve ever had.

-Definitely one of the best coffee shops in Barcelona to visit, especially if you are already in the area of La Sagrada Familia.
+Definitely one of the best coffee shops in Barcelona to visit, especially if you are already in the La Sagrada Familia area.

 Orval Studio: Artsy spot with great coffee near Arc de Triomf

-I am sad that I only discovered this coffee shop towards the end of my long stay in Barcelona because it would have definitely become a regular spot for me.
+I’m sad I only discovered this coffee shop towards the end of my long stay in Barcelona because it would definitely have become a regular spot for me.

 Definitely one of the best coffee shops in Barcelona to slow down, enjoy a great cup of coffee in a beautiful space, and maybe look through a magazine while taking a break from all that wandering.
 And it’s only a few blocks away from the unmissable Arc de Triomf.